Beginner Guitar Lessons offer … cognitive and physical benefits. These may prevent or delay the onset of Alzheimer’s disease.

 Depressed states directly affect human physiology by causing:

-Activities for senior citizen centers,such as beginner guitar lessons, are meant to furnish the older mind with positive and satisfying stimulation that contributes to a healthier lifestyle.
-Before the invention of MRI’s and CAT’s, scientists thought the brain was incapable of changing after a certain age.
+Activities,such as beginner guitar lessons provides the aging mind with positive and satisfying stimulation.
+This contributes to a healthier lifestyle.
+Before the invention of MRI’s and CAT’s, scientists thought the brain was incapable of change.
+They believed the brain did not improve after a certain age.

-However, we now know that the brain continues to exhibit plasticity even into one’s 80’s and 90’s, and thrives on brain fitness exercises such as crossword puzzles, artistic endeavors and learning how to play the guitar.
+It thrives on brain fitness exercises such… as crossword puzzles, artistic endeavors and learning how to play the guitar.

 Influence on Alzheimer’s

-Senior citizens who are already suffering from mild symptoms of dementia also show cognitive improvement when taking guitar lessons.
+Senior citizens, suffering from mild symptoms of dementia … can show cognitive improvement when taking guitar lessons.

 Signs of mild dementia include:

 These symptoms also mimic the long-term effects of social isolation.
-Longitudinal studies on seniors who are encouraged to participate in brain fitness programs, such as learning to play the guitar in a group setting, show marked reversals of these symptoms and a decreased risk of experiencing Alzheimer’s or Alzheimer-like symptoms.
+Studies on seniors who participate in brain fitness programs… such as learning to play the guitar.
+The benefits have been show even in in a group setting.
+They show marked reversals of symptoms.
+They experience a decreased risk of experiencing Alzheimer’s or Alzheimer-like symptoms.

-Although research has yet to discover a definite cause of Alzheimer’s, it is apparent that continuing to stimulate the brain with activities conducive to cognitive functioning, such as beginner guitar lessons, is an excellent and enjoyable activity in which seniors can participate and socialize with other future, senior guitar players.
+Research has yet to discover a definite cause of Alzheimer’s.
+Continuing to stimulate the brain… with activities to stimulate the brain … such as beginner guitar lessons… is an excellent activity.
+An activity, in which seniors can participate and socialize with others.